jbemmel/srl-agent-builder/README.md

 # srl-agent-builder
-A simple Ansible script to create some initial files for a new SR Linux agent (Python)
+A simple Python script to create some initial files for a new SR Linux Python agent